~/.openclaw/workspace). The model only remembers what gets

 How it works

-Your agent has three memory-related files:MEMORY.md— long-term memory.
-Durable facts, preferences, and decisions.
+Your agent has four memory-related files:USER.md(optional) — stable preferences, communication style, relationships, and active-project context written as directives.
+Loaded at the start of a session with a separate small budget.MEMORY.md— long-term memory.
+Durable non-profile facts and decisions.
 Loaded at the start of a session.memory/YYYY-MM-DD.md(ormemory/YYYY-MM-DD-<slug>.md) — daily notes.
 Running context and observations.
 Today’s and yesterday’s dated notes load automatically on a bare/newor/reset; slugged variants, such as those written by the bundled session-memory hook, are picked up alongside the date-only file.DREAMS.md(optional) — Dream Diary and dreaming sweep summaries for human review, including grounded historical backfill entries.

 What goes where

-MEMORY.md is the compact, curated layer: durable facts, preferences, standing
+MEMORY.md is the compact, curated layer for durable non-profile facts,

-decisions, and short summaries that should be available at the start of a
+standing decisions, and short summaries that should be available at the start

 memory/YYYY-MM-DD.md files are the working layer: detailed daily notes,